MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

     The bar chart of run counts (y-axis) per day (x-axis) allows you to see trends such as increasing, decreasing, or stable daily guides usage.

     **Drill up/Expand to the next level.** In Power BI, dates have a hierarchy of year, quarter, month, day.
 By default, this bar chart displays run counts per day.
-To see total run counts per month, first select the chart, and then select the **Drill Up** button.
+To see total run counts per month, first select the chart, and then select **Drill Up**.

     ![Drill-up button)](media/drill-up-button.PNG "Drill-up-button")

-    To return to the per-day view, select the **Drill Mode** button, and then select the month bar you want to drill into.
+    To return to the per-day view, select **Drill Mode**, and then select the month bar you want to drill into.

     ![Drill Mode button)](media/drill-mode-button.PNG "Drill mode button")